Capacity of loop-erased random walk: Capacity of LERW in high dimensions

 \section{Capacity of LERW in high dimensions}

 In this section, we consider loop-erased random walk in dimensions $d\geq5$ and prove Theorem~\ref{th:highdim}.
-Recall the definition of two-sided LERW in high dimensions and the left-shift operator $T$ from Section \ref{sec:intro}.
 We first state some facts about two-sided LERW.
-We then prove Theorem \ref{th:highdim} by showing a lower and upper bound. \begin{proposition}[\cite{lawler80selfavoiding}] Two-sided LERW $\heta$ satisfies the following properties: \begin{enumerate}[(i)] \item the law $\heta$ is absolutely continuous with respect to the law of $\eta$; \item $T^k\eta$ converges weakly to $\heta$ as $k\rightarrow\infty$; \item $\heta$ is stationary with respect to $T$, i.e., $T\heta\stackrel{d}{=}\heta$; \item $\eta$ and $\heta$ are ergodic with respect to $T$, i.e., for all events $E$ such that $\P(\eta\in E\triangle T(E))=0$, we have $\P(\eta\in E)\in\{0,1\}$. \end{enumerate} \end{proposition} As a corollary, we show that it suffices to prove a strong law of large numbers for $\C(\heta[0,n])$. \begin{proposition} Assume that $\frac{1}{n}\C(\heta[0,n])$ converges almost surely.
-Then $\frac{1}{n}\C(\eta[0,n])$ converges almost surely to the same limit. \end{proposition} \begin{proof} Note that the law of $\heta$ is absolutely continuous with respect to the law of $\eta$.
-So if $\frac{1}{n}\C(\heta[0,n])$ converges almost surely, $\frac{1}{n}\C(\heta[0,n])$ converges with positive probability.
-Since $\eta$ is ergodic with respect to $T$ and $\frac{1}{n}\C(\heta[0,n])$ converges if and only if $\frac{1}{n}\C((T\heta)[0,n])$ converges, the probability must equal 1. \end{proof}
+We then prove Theorem \ref{th:highdim} by showing a lower and upper bound. \begin{proposition}[\cite{lawler80selfavoiding}] Two-sided LERW $\heta$ satisfies the following properties: \begin{enumerate} \item the law $\heta$ is absolutely continuous with respect to the law of $\eta$; \item $T^k\eta$ converges weakly to $\heta$ as $k\rightarrow\infty$; \item $\heta$ is stationary with respect to $T$, i.e., $T\heta\stackrel{d}{=}\heta$; \item $\eta$ and $\heta$ are ergodic with respect to $T$. \end{enumerate} \end{proposition} As a corollary, we show that it suffices to prove a strong law of large numbers for $\Ca(\heta[0,n])$. \begin{proposition} Assume that $\frac{1}{n}\Ca(\heta[0,n])$ converges almost surely.
+Then $\frac{1}{n}\Ca(\eta[0,n])$ converges almost surely to the same limit. \end{proposition} \begin{proof} Note that the law of $\heta$ is absolutely continuous with respect to the law of $\eta$.
+So if $\frac{1}{n}\Ca(\heta[0,n])$ converges almost surely, $\frac{1}{n}\Ca(\heta[0,n])$ converges with positive probability.
+Since $\eta$ is ergodic with respect to $T$ and $\frac{1}{n}\Ca(\heta[0,n])$ converges if and only if $\frac{1}{n}\Ca((T\heta)[0,n])$ converges, the probability must equal 1. \end{proof}

 \begin{proof}[Proof of Theorem \ref{th:highdim}] By Proposition \ref{prop:reductiontwosided}, it suffices to prove a strong law of large numbers for the two-sided LERW.
 We first prove a lower bound.
 By the definition of capacity and recalling that $\P^W$ is the law of a SRW $W$, we have